Urigo/Ionic2CLI-Meteor-WhatsApp/tutorial/step-3.md

-{{#template name="tutorials.messenger.ionic2.step_3.md"}}
+{{#template name="tutorials.messenger.ionic2.step_03.md"}}

 Now that we've finished making our initial setup, let's dive into the code of our app.

-In our app we gonna have 4 tabs, 'Chats', 'Contacts', 'Favorites', 'History', but since we don't want this tutorial to be an overkill we only gonna focus on the chats tab.
+In our app we gonna have 4 tabs, 'Chats', 'Contacts', 'Favorites' and 'History', but since we don't want this tutorial to be an overkill we only gonna focus on the chats tab.
 The rest of the tabs are just for the layout.

 Let's edit the tabs template accordingly: